-The LIP should use the SCDHHS LIP Prior Authorization Request Form (located in the Forms section of this manual) to request prior authorization for the above services.
-For initial requests, the Comprehensive Assessment, which documents medical necessity, should be submitted along with this form.
-For Psychological Testing and Evaluation, please provide the reason for testing and the referral source (physician, school, LPHA, etc.).
+The LIP should use the SCDHHS LIP Prior Authorization Request Form to request prior authorization for the above services.

+For initial requests, the Comprehensive Assessment, which documents medical necessity, should be submitted along with the SCDHHS LIP Prior Authorization Request Form.
+Prior authorization requests for Psychological Testing and Evaluation, must include the reason for testing and the referral source (Physician, school, LPHA, etc.).

-If the initial number of visits authorized is deemed inadequate to address the identified goals, reauthorization of services will be required.
-For Continued Treatment Review, the most recent Individualized Plan of Care and Progress Summary should be submitted with the SCDHHS LIP Prior Authorization Request Form.
-Continued Treatment requests must be submitted two weeks prior to the expiration of authorized visits.
+If the number of visits authorized is deemed inadequate to address the identified goals, reauthorization of services will be required.

+For Continued Treatment Review, the most recent IPOC and summary should be submitted with the SCDHHS LIP Prior Authorization Request Form.
+Continued treatment requests must be submitted two weeks prior to the expiration of authorized visits.
 Failure to obtain reauthorization prior to the provision of services will result in recoupment of payment.